nerva-project/nerva-docs/docs/about.md

 - Latest hard fork: v13 at block 4,320,000 (July 2026)
 - Current version: 0.3.0.0 "Legacy Remade"

 NERVA forked from Monero and had its genesis block on May 1st, 2018.
 The official NERVA blockchain explorer can be found [here][nerva-explorer-link].
-Additional network statistics are available on [Nodemap][nerva-website-link].
+Additional network statistics are available on [Nodemap][nerva-nodemap-link].

 <hr>